dalehenrich/obex/README.md

 ###Class Instance Counts based on selected set of instances

+Each of the green nodes in the graph the instance count of the listed class in the image.
+The parent nodes of the green nodes (to the right) list the instance count of the classes that **reference** the instances in the child node ... and so on.

 <img style="border: 2px solid #000000;" src="https://raw.githubusercontent.com/dalehenrich/obex/master/docs/images/classInstancesWithInstances.png" />

+When you click on a brown node, the parent nodes (i.e., class instance counts for the instances associated with the node) is clalculated and displayed,

 **Stay tuned for further work, as this project is still under development**